vintran93/appointments_client/README.md

 ## Doctor Appointment Scheduling App

-This app was created using React for the frontend and Ruby on Rails on the backend.
-The app allows a patient to schedule an appointment with a doctor in a clinic near their home.
-The user can create an account, book, or delete appointments.
+This app is a single-page, full stack web application (SPA) iwhere users can search doctors, book and delete appointments.
+It utilizes Ruby on Rails with a PostgreSQL database on the back-end, and React.js and Redux on the front-end.

 ## Live Link